seanjones2848/CodingChallenge/backend/comments-api/README.md

 ### Time Allotment

 We respect your time and would prefer you not spend more than 3-5 hours on these challenges.
 Feel free to include code comments to indicate any features you don't have time to implement.

+### To Test

+- Run "node app" in one terminal
+- Run "npm run test" in second another